noorsyed16/JavaDisasterVictimReliefSystem/README.md

 This Java project implements a disaster relief management system designed to help relief workers manage and track information about people affected by a disaster.
 The system connects to a PostgreSQL database and offers a user friendly command line interface for data entry and updates.

 # Key Features
-User-Friendly Interface (CLI)
+User-Friendly Interface (CLI):
 Relief workers can navigate through menu options.
 The interface provides error handling for typos and prompts users to correct invalid entries.

-Disaster Victim Management
+Disaster Victim Management:
 Add, view, and update records for people affected by disasters, including their personal information, medical history, location, and family

-Database Integration
+Database Integration:
 The application loads data from a PostgreSQL database and syncs all updates back to it.
 It makes updates to disaster victim records, medical records, inquiries, locations, and supploies.

-Inventory Management
+Inventory Management:
 Supports different item types including personal belongings, cots (with room/grid info), water (expires after one day if assigned to a person), and blankets.
 Items can be allocated to individuals or locations based on availability

-Inquirer System
+Inquirer System:
 Individuals and disaster victims can log inquiries to locate missing people.

-Supply, Location and Medical Record Allocation
+Supply, Location and Medical Record Allocation:
 Each person can have their location set, their medical records on file, and has a list of supplies allocated to them

-Language Options
+Language Options:
 Users can specify the language and region (e.g., en-CA) when launching the program.
 Text is dynamically loaded from XML files, allowing future support for multiple languages.
 Currently, an xml file was created for english using the language code en-CA

 Error Handling:
 All critical errors are logged to a timestamped errorlog.txt file in the data directory.
 Users are given error messages and the program exits cleanly.

 # Project Structure